 Conventional pricing wisdom says that you find a price that the market will pay and subtract from that the cost of the product and that leaves your profit margin.
 If that profit margin is not sufficient, you do not have a viable product.
 However, in this instance where we have no market price to measure ourselves against, that tactic will not work very well.

-An alternative approach can be suggested by the 80/20 Rule (see the discussion on 80/20 Multipliers .
+An alternative approach can be suggested by the 80/20 Rule - the 80/20 Multipliers.
 Essentially, this approach suggests that you strike a price that gives you a reasonable profit margin and launch a mid-range version of your product at this price.
 Based on the results that you get from that; you can predict reasonably accurately the number of people who would buy a less well featured product at a cheaper price and those that would pay a considerably higher price for a much more featured product.
 This is the approach used by car companies.
 They have a mid-price range car that sells a quantity of X and a budget version that sells more than X and a high-priced version that sells considerably less than X but at a higher per car profit margin.

 This is a strategy often used by internet start-ups where you see that they offer a product entirely for free.
 This gives them a benchmark sales volume based on zero price.
 They then offer various upgrades that offer increasingly more functionality but at an increasing price.
 They therefore harvest their target market in its entirety.
 Anyone who likes the product can get it for free, which means that competitors will find it very difficult to compete because you can't sell something for less than free.
 You therefore have the opportunity to corner that entire niche.